Abdullah4189/Notes-App/README.md

-# Notes-App
+# Notes App

-📒 A simple yet functional Notes App built using Java and SQLite for Android.
-Users can add, view, and read detailed notes.
-Designed as part of a hiring assignment to demonstrate core mobile development skills including RecyclerView, Fragments, SQLite, and UI design.
+This is a basic notes app built as part of a hiring assignment.

+## Features
+- Add notes (title + description)
+- View notes
+- Click to view details

+## Built With
+- Java
+- Android Studio
+- SQLite